The Rhenus Gulf Link: Your transport solutions to the Middle East

 Why choose Rhenus Gulf Link?

-Avoid disrupted maritime zones such as the Red Sea and the Strait of Hormuz and closed airspaces.
+Avoid exposure to disrupted maritime zones such as the Red Sea and the Strait of Hormuz, as well as restricted airspace.

 Further information

-We will continue to issue updates as the situation evolves.
-For further information or support regarding your shipments, please contact your local Rhenus representative.
+We continue to monitor developments closely and adapt our operations accordingly.
+For further information or support regarding your shipments, please contact your local Rhenus representative or reach out via our contact form.